Trusted. Licensed. Certified. Professional.

 Home Inspector Gary Moore

-Our team is led by Gary Moore, Certified Professional Inspector # NACHI25060916 and Michigan Residential Builder # 242500904 with over 35 years experience in the building materials industry.
-As a proud veteran and proud father of three fellow veterans, we humbly offer those who served our deepest gratitude and appreciation through a gracious discount program.
+Our team is led by Gary Moore, Certified Professional Inspector #NACHI25060916 and Michigan Residential Builder #242500904, bringing over 35 years of experience in the building materials industry.
+As a licensed builder and business owner, Gary offers practical insight that goes beyond the surface—helping clients truly understand how a home is built and how it performs.
+As a proud veteran and father of three fellow veterans, Gary and the Inspected Moore team humbly extend heartfelt gratitude to those who have served, offering a gracious discount program as a small token of appreciation.

 Certifications acquired through home inspector training from InterNACHI